 - Reproducing the conditions on supported devices to make sure that the device (Hard disk drive) is supported by the operating system

-- Contacting the hard disk drive manufacturer to seek a solution for the problems.
+- Contact the hard disk drive manufacturer to seek a solution for the problems.

 In short, if you are running Windows 10 or Windows 8, and you bought a reputed branded 4K hard disk drive, you can use it without any problems.
 You can even use the 4K disk as your primary boot disk as both Windows 10 and Windows 8.1/8 support booting from the 4K hard disk drive.
 For Windows 7, the operating system will create logical chunks of 512 bytes, and you will still be able to use the 4K sector hard drives in Windows.
 One word though before I end, not all